zeljkofilipin/filipin.eu/_drafts/deep-work.md

 ---
 ![Deep Work](/assets/books-that-have-changed-my-life/deep-work.jpg "Deep Work")

-## TLDR (Too Long, Didn't Read)

-TODO: short book review.

 ## Introduction

 There is high demand and low supply for people that can do deep work.
+Internet and our devices are more and more distracting, making deep work hard, if not almost impossible.

 > Deep Work: Professional activities performed in a state of distraction-free concentration that push your cognitive capabilities to their limit.
 These efforts create new value, improve your skill, and are hard to replicate.
+(5544 highlights)
 >
 > Shallow Work: Noncognitively demanding, logistical-style tasks, often performed while distracted.
 These efforts tend not to create much new value in the world and are easy to replicate.
 >
 > The Deep Work Hypothesis: The ability to perform deep work is becoming increasingly rare at exactly the same time it is becoming increasingly valuable in our economy.
 As a consequence, the few who cultivate this skill, and then make it the core of their working life, will thrive.
+>
+> I build my days around a core of carefully chosen deep work, with the shallow activities I absolutely cannot avoid batched into smaller bursts at the peripheries of my schedule.
+Three to four hours a day, five days a week, of uninterrupted and carefully directed concentration, it turns out, can produce a lot of valuable output.
+(5700 highlights)

 ## Part 1: The Idea

-You have to learn hard things quickly.
-That requires you to focus intensely, without distraction.

-Deep work is valuable and rare.
-Shallow work is easy and common.
-Develop the skill of deep work and the world is yours.

-Work deeply and you will enjoy life.

-> Human beings, it seems, are at their best when immersed deeply in something challenging.
+From the introduction:

+> This book has two goals, pursued in two parts.
+The first, tackled in Part 1, is to convince you that the deep work hypothesis is true.
+The second, tackled in Part 2, is to teach you how to take advantage of this reality by training your brain and transforming your work habits to place deep work at the core of your professional life.

 ### Chapter 1: Deep Work Is Valuable

 You have to learn hard things quickly.
 That requires you to focus intensely, without distraction.

 #### Deep Work Is Valuable Introduction

+It might be very hard to become a superstar or to have a lot of money, but working with intelligent machines is in our reach.

+> In this new economy, three groups will have a particular advantage: those who can work well and creatively with intelligent machines, those who are the best at what they do, and those with access to capital.
+(9014 highlights)

 ##### The High-Skilled Workers